Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Introduction

 \section{Introduction}

-In the past five decades, mathematical and numerical methods, in conjunction with improved computational resources, have enabled modeling and simulation of complex multiphysics systems, from magneto-hydrodynamics in astrophysics to chemically reacting and turbulent flows in combustion.
-However, even with great progress in numerical solvers and state-of-the-art high-performance computing, obtaining solutions to many complex physical systems becomes computationally intractable and time-intensive.
-This resource and wall-time expense poses a barrier for realistic deployment of high-fidelity modeling and simulation in multi-query (MQ) settings, where many solutions (on the order of thousands or even hundreds of thousands) resulting from parametric variations need to be performed.
-These MQ settings often include uncertainty quantification, optimization, and control.
-However, recent advances in data-driven scientific computing and scientific machine learning are beginning to enable drastic reduction of the expense of modeling and simulation.
-Data-driven projection-based model-order reduction (PMOR) has been at the forefront of these advancements, and \emph{mesh-based} methods, such as the finite element (FE), finite volume (FV), and finite difference (FD) methods have dominated the progression of PMORs \cite{rozza2022advanced}.
-Yet, \emph{meshless} numerical frameworks, a cornerstone for modeling extreme events, large deforming flows, multiphase and multiphysics phenomena, have seen minimal adoption of PMOR to drastically reduce their modeling and simulation expense.
+In the past five decades, mathematical and numerical methods, in conjunction with improved computational resources, have enabled the modeling and simulation of complex multiphysics systems, from magneto-hydrodynamics in astrophysics to chemically-reacting and turbulent flows in combustion.
+However, even with great progress in the capabilities of numerical solvers and state-of-the-art high-performance computing, obtaining solutions to many complex physical systems remains computationally intractable and time-intensive.
+This resource and wall-time expense poses a barrier for realistic deployment of high-fidelity modeling and simulation in multi-query (MQ) settings, where many solutions (on the order of thousands or even hundreds of thousands) need to be performed to characterize parametric variations.
+These MQ settings include uncertainty quantification \cite{peherstorfer2018survey}, optimization \cite{rozza2022advanced}, and control \cite{benner2017model,brunton2022data}.
+However, recent advances in data-driven scientific computing and scientific machine learning are beginning to enable drastic reduction in the expense of modeling and simulation\cite{benner2015survey,brunton2022data}.
+Projection-based model-order reduction (PMOR) has been at the forefront of these advancements, and \emph{mesh-based} methods, such as the finite element (FE), finite volume (FV), and finite difference (FD) methods have dominated the progression of PMORs \cite{rozza2022advanced}.
+Yet, \emph{meshless} numerical frameworks, a cornerstone for modeling extreme events \cite{griffin2020smoothed,becker2019numerical,pearl2022fsisph} , large deforming flows \cite{monaghan2005smoothed,marrone2019extreme}, multiphase and multiphysics phenomena \cite{pearl2022fsisph,fuchs2021sph}, have seen minimal adoption of PMOR to reduce their modeling and simulation expense drastically.